vainaviv/handloom/README.md

 1. A learning-based iterative tracer
 2. A cable state estimator using the tracer and a crossing classifier with a crossing correction algorithm.

-On top of that, we provide an analytic knot detection algorithm and untangling point selection aglorihtm given the cable state estimate.

 ![tusk](./images/tusk_overview.png)

 ## Installation and Setup